shellspec/website/index.md

 ### 7. Coverage and profiler

-shellspec integrated with [kcov](http://simonkagstrom.github.io/kcov/index.html) for easy to coverage.
+ShellSpec integrated with [kcov](http://simonkagstrom.github.io/kcov/index.html) for easy to coverage.

 <script src="https://asciinema.org/a/256357.js" id="asciicast-256357" async data-cols="100" data-rows="17" data-autoplay="true"></script>

-This is [coverage report](https://circleci.com/api/v1.1/project/github/shellspec/shellspec/latest/artifacts/0/root/shellspec/coverage/index.html) of shellspec.
+This is [coverage report](https://circleci.com/api/v1.1/project/github/shellspec/shellspec/latest/artifacts/0/root/shellspec/coverage/index.html) of ShellSpec.
 Also, kcov can be integrate with [Coveralls](https://coveralls.io/github/shellspec/shellspec), [Codecov](https://codecov.io/gh/shellspec/shellspec) and etc.

 ### 8. And what you need

-Besides, shellspec has the necessary features for unit testing.
+Besides, ShellSpec has the necessary features for unit testing.

 * `Before` / `After` hooks for preparation and cleaning up.
 * `Skip` to skip example / `Pending` to indicate the to be implementation.